Manchester Airport

 Emirates, BA, EasyJet and many other airlines are due to switch terminals at Manchester

 This move has been a long time coming, and for many, it’s much anticipated.
 T2 is better than T1 and T3.
-After all, T2 is only the fourth-worst airport in the UK.
+After all, T2 is only the fourth-worst airport terminal in the UK.
 T1 is the second worst, and T3 is the worst.
 Quite the upgrade.
-There’s a big batch of airlines that need to move across, including British Airways, Emirates and Easyjet, and we now have some insight on potential dates.
+There’s a big batch of airlines that need to move across, including British Airways, Emirates, Finnair, and EasyJet, and we now have some insight into the dates.

 How can we work out the move date?

-Manchester Airport’s parking website allows you to enter a flight, and it will let you know which terminal you need to park at.
+Manchester Airport are releasing dates only as they get close to that airline’s move date.
+However, their airport’s parking website allows you to enter a flight, and it will let you know which terminal you need to park at.
 By adding in airlines and then manually moving between dates, you can isolate the day that each airline is noted as being at Terminal 2 instead of T3 or T1.

-The dates below are according to Manchester Airport, via their parking service.
-Whilst you would expect them to be accurate, there are a lot of reasons why they could be wrong, and you should defer to the airline and not the airport.
+The dates in the table below are according to Manchester Airport, with some flights confirmed by the airport itself and some via their parking service.
+While you would expect them to be accurate, there are several reasons why the dates could change, and you should always defer to the airline rather than the airport.

 This final batch of airline migrations to T2 has been somewhat problematic.
 Behind the scenes, concerns exist regarding the process for domestic passengers (mostly BA) to transition from the plane to the terminal.
 There’s also been talk about Emirates’ new lounge in T2 being delayed until very late in 2025 or early 2026.

 All of these airline moves will compound the lounge issues in T2 for premium passengers.
-Put simply, there are not enough lounges, or space in lounges, in Terminal 2.
+Put simply, there are not enough lounges or space in the lounges in Terminal 2.
 MAN plans to close the most premium 1903 lounge, although the hope is that they will delay this until more new lounges open.

 Photograph of Terminal 2 at Manchester Airport, post-security